MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 The ChopProtocol base class is what secondary modules will receive through the 'handleProtocol' function.
 It has the following elements:

-<b>addr</b> - quadtuple containing source ip/port and destination ip/port sam
+<b>addr</b> - quadtuple containing source ip/port and destination ip/port same
 as nids' addr

 <b>timestamp</b> - variable that contains the timestamp of this packet, same as